wildabeast/appmaker/readme.md

 will be made a global in the NudgePad client and so it shouldn't interfere with other community tools or Javascript/DOM reserved words.

 There are no ugly closures required here.
-NudgePad is a controlled ecosystem, and so we can ensure that there are no namespace conflicts and developers don't have to create ugly nested hacks to avoid conflicts.
+NudgePad is an open but controlled ecosystem so we can ensure that there are no namespace conflicts and developers don't have to create ugly nested hacks to avoid conflicts.
+Keeping things in core also ensures we can guarantee to our users a strong, consistent experience, and that there's always one person to blame if they have a bad experience--Breck!

 #### Creating Your Community Tool